Shashi1024/Java/Notes/collections.md

   - `copyOf(original, newLength)` --> Copies an array.
   - `asList(T... a)` --> Returns a fixed-size List backed by the specified array.
 (Modifying this list directly modifies the array).
   - `deepEquals(Object[] a1, Object[] a2)` --> Compares two arrays for deep equality.

+### Iterators (Traversing Collections)
+- An `Iterator` is an object that enables you to traverse a collection and remove elements during iteration.
+- provides a standard way to access elements sequentially without exposing the underlying structure of the collection.

+- *Key Methods* --> `boolean hasNext()`, `E next()`, `void remove()`, . . .

+- `ListIterator<E>` --> A sub-interface of Iterator specifically for Lists.
+It provides additional functionality,
+  - Bidirectional traversal (`hasPrevious()`, `previous()`).
+  - Modifying elements (`set(E e)`).
+  - Adding elements (`add(E e)`).
+  - Getting indices (`nextIndex()`, `previousIndex()`).

+### Generics: Type Safety in Collections (Java 5+)
+- allow you to specify the type of objects that a collection can hold.
+- This provides **compile-time type safety** and eliminates the need for explicit type casting, preventing `ClassCastExceptions` at runtime.

+### Concurrency in Collections

+- The default implementations of collections (`ArrayList`, `HashMap`, `HashSet`, `LinkedList`, `TreeMap`, `TreeSet`, `ArrayDeque`, `PriorityQueue`) are not thread-safe.
+- If multiple threads access and modify these collections concurrently without external synchronization, it can lead to data corruption or `ConcurrentModificationException`.

+- *approaches for thread-safe collections:*
+  - **Synchronized Wrappers (from `java.util.Collections`)**
+    - `Collections.synchronizedList(List<T> list)`
+    - `Collections.synchronizedSet(Set<T> s)`
+    - `Collections.synchronizedMap(Map<K, V> m)`

+    - These methods return a synchronized (thread-safe) wrapper around an existing non-synchronized collection.
+Every method call to the wrapper is synchronized.
+    - can be a performance bottleneck, due to coarse-grained locking (the entire collection is locked for every operation).

+  - **Concurrent Collections (from `java.util.concurrent`)**
+    -

+Concurrent Collections (from java.util.concurrent):

+These classes are designed for high-performance concurrent access.
+They use more sophisticated concurrency control mechanisms (like fine-grained locking, lock-free algorithms, or optimistic concurrency) to provide better scalability than synchronized wrappers.

+ConcurrentHashMap: A highly scalable, thread-safe alternative to HashMap and Hashtable.

+CopyOnWriteArrayList: A thread-safe List implementation where all mutative operations (add, set, remove, etc.) are implemented by making a fresh copy of the underlying array.
+Reads are very fast as they don't require locking.
+Suitable for lists that are frequently read but rarely modified.

+CopyOnWriteArraySet: A thread-safe Set implementation backed by CopyOnWriteArrayList.

+ConcurrentLinkedQueue: A thread-safe, unbounded, non-blocking FIFO queue.

+BlockingQueue implementations: (e.g., ArrayBlockingQueue, LinkedBlockingQueue) Support blocking operations when the queue is full or empty, useful for producer-consumer patterns.